HasainJinan/Blog/_posts/2024-10-30-medical-malpractice.md

 ## <ins>***Stock: Ol' Reliable***</ins>

 Stock is the default medigun that you start out with and it is, hands down, the strongest and most dependable of the 4 mediguns.
 Its Uber gives you and your heal patient 8 seconds of complete invulnerability to damage.
 8 seconds where you and your patient cannot die to bullets, rockets, grenades, stickybomb traps, melee attacks, needles, or even backstabs.
-However, in exchange for this ridiculous power, it also takes the longest to charge *(technically its build rate is normal since it's stock)*.
+However, in exchange for this ridiculous power, it also takes the longest to charge *(technically its build rate is normal since it's stock, all of the other mediguns just build faster)*.

 <br>